janko/rodauth-omniauth/README.md

 # rodauth-omniauth

-[Rodauth] feature that offers login and registration via multiple external providers using [OmniAuth].
-The external identities are automatically stored in the database, and associated to the main account record.
+[Rodauth] feature that offers login and registration via multiple external providers using [OmniAuth], together with the persistence of external identities.

 ## Installation